 You are here

 New York is now home to the Nation’s first accessible college program – The Excelsior Scholarship.
-The Excelsior Scholarship, in combination with other student-financial aid programs, allows students who meet the eligibility requirements to attend a SUNY or CUNY college tuition-free.
+The Excelsior Scholarship, in combination with other student-financial aid programs, allows students who meet the eligibility requirements to attend a CUNY college tuition-free.

 Recipients of the Excelsior Scholarship may receive up to $5,500 or actual tuition, whichever is less.
 The maximum Excelsior Scholarship will be reduced by the amount of certain other student financial aid awards which an applicant has or will receive for the academic year including a New York State Tuition Assistance Program (TAP) award and/or federal Pell grant.